-a.
-Effective school leadership that promotes an open and honest anti-bullying ethos.

-b.
-Use of curriculum opportunities to develop social and emotional skills and discuss issues around diversity and bullying.

-c.
-Engaging pupils in the process of developing the school anti-bullying policy and promoting positive behaviour patterns and the management of good behaviour, through playtime buddies, peer mediation and play leaders roles.
+- a.
+Effective school leadership that promotes an open and honest anti-bullying ethos. - b.
+Use of curriculum opportunities to develop social and emotional skills and discuss issues around diversity and bullying. - c.
+Engaging pupils in the process of developing the school anti-bullying policy and promoting positive behaviour patterns and the management of good behaviour, through playtime buddies, peer mediation and play leaders roles. - d.
+Following techniques outlined in Therapeutic Thinking training.